springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 - Stochastic simulation of a wide range of Simple and Complex contagions
 - Visualization and analysis of stochastic simulations

-These algorithms are built on the networkx package [@hagberg2008exploring].
+EoN relies on the networkx package [@hagberg2008exploring].
-EoN's documentation is maintained at https://epidemicsonnetworks.readthedocs.io/en/latest/ including numerous examples at https://epidemicsonnetworks.readthedocs.io/en/latest/Examples.html.
-In this paper we provide brief descriptions with examples of a few of EoN's tools.
-The examples shown are intended to demonstrate the ability of the tools.
-The online documentation gives more detail about how to use them.
+Its documentation is maintained at https://epidemicsonnetworks.readthedocs.io/en/latest/ including numerous examples at https://epidemicsonnetworks.readthedocs.io/en/latest/Examples.html.
+In this paper we provide brief descriptions of a few of EoN's main tools.
+The online documentation gives more detail about how to use them, including examples.

-We model spreading processes on a contact network.
 ## SIR and SIS disease

 ### Stochastic simulation
-The stochastic SIR and SIS simulation tools allow the user to investigate standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed within the simple contagion model):
+The main stochastic simulation tools allow the user to investigate standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed within the simple contagion model):